ygzaydn/api-prisma/nodeAPI.md

 ### Server

 An API is a code that runs on server.
 A server is an app that has no visual representation and is always running.
-Usually connected to a network and shared among many clients (UIs, web apps, mobile apps etc.)..
+Usually connected to a network and shared among many clients (UIs, web apps, mobile apps etc.).
 Servers usually sit in front of a DB and facilitate access to that DB.

 There are small exceptions here, and that would be serverless APIs.
 Big difference with serverless APIs is they are not always on like a traditional server.
 Servers must operate on a port, a virtual place on a computers OS where network connections start and end.
 Ports help comuters sort out their network traffic.